folio-org/docs/content/en/docs/Acquisitions/Orders/_index.md

-*   **Acquisition method.** Select the method you are using to purchase the item: Approval plan, Demand driven acquisitions (DDA), Depository, Evidence based acquisitions (EBA), Exchange, Gift, Purchase at vendor system, Purchase, Technical.
+*   **Acquisition method.** Select the method you are using to purchase the item: Approval plan, Demand driven acquisitions (DDA), Depository, Evidence based acquisitions (EBA), Exchange, Free, Gift, Internal transfer, Membership, Other, Purchase, Purchase at vendor system,  Technical.
+*   **Automatic export.** Select this checkbox to include the order in automated EDI order export which is triggered when an order is opened when EDI is set up for the associated vendor.
+Leave the checkbox blank to prevent automatic export of the order when opened.
 *   **Order format.** Select the format of the item you are ordering: Electronic resource, Physical resource, P/E mix, or Other.
 The Order format determines which fields are required in the [Cost details](#cost-details) section and whether the [Physical resource details](#physical-resource-details) or [E-resources details](#e-resources-details) sections are displayed.
 *   **Receipt date.** The receipt date of the item.
 *   **Receipt status.** Select the receipt status of the item: Pending or Receipt not required.
 For orders with type **Ongoing**, the receipt status is automatically set to **Ongoing** when the order is saved.
 If no selection is made, the order is created with a receipt status of **Pending**.
 Upon opening the order, the receipt status is automatically set to **Awaiting receipt**.
 Once an order is open, you can edit the Receipt status to **Cancelled**, **Fully received**, **Partially received**, or **Receipt not required**.
 The system will automatically close orders that have resolved both payment and receipt statuses either as “Payment not required” or “Receipt not required” or by reaching “Fully paid” and “Fully received” through actions taken in the Receiving app and the Invoices app.
 It is advisable to consider your library’s needs when defining how to set this field.
 For example, you may want to select “Receipt not required” for one-time e-resource orders so that the order will automatically close once invoice payment is complete.
 Otherwise, if your library doesn’t receive e-resources, a one-time e-resource order may be left open even after payment is complete which could impact your expected results during Fiscal Year rollover.